-- Land and buildings are measured using the revaluation model; - Investment property is measured at revalued amount - The defined benefit asset is recognised as the net total of the plan assets plus unrecognised past service cost and unrecognised actuarial loss, less unrecognised actuarial gains and the present value of the defined benefit obligation.
+- a.
+Land and buildings are measured using the revaluation model; - b.
+Investment property is measured at revalued amount - c.
+The defined benefit asset is recognised as the net total of the plan assets plus unrecognised past service cost and unrecognised actuarial loss, less unrecognised actuarial gains and the present value of the defined benefit obligation. - d.
+Available for sale financial assets are measured at fair value. - e.
+Finacial Instruments measured at fair value. - f.
+Inventory is measured at net realizable value.